AdityaKarkhile191/first-demo/README.md

 # first-demo
-This is my first demo for git and git hub
+This is my first demo for git and git hub.